Managing the effects of the menopause

 For employers, the menopause is a health and wellbeing concern for staff and needs to be handled sensitively.

-It's important for employers to be aware that the menopause and its symptoms can affect any of their staff at any time, including:
+It's important for employers to be aware that the menopause and its symptoms can affect staff at any time.
+Being aware of this can help staff continue to do their job confidently and effectively.

 Supporting and creating a positive and open environment between an employer and someone affected by the menopause can help prevent the person from: